Vyral/anne-stewart-blog/_posts/2017-02-24-avoid-these-7-common-mistakes-when-selling-your-house.md

 ---
 layout: post
-title: The 7 Pitfalls of Selling Your Home
+title: Avoid These 7 Common Mistakes When Selling Your House
 tags:
   - Home Seller Tips
 excerpt: 'If you’re selling your home, here are seven large mistakes that you need to avoid.'